Plato-solutions/doonop/README.md

     <urls>...
 A site urls from which the process of checking will be started

 FLAGS:
     -h, --help              Prints help information
-        --robots     An option to turn off or turn on a robots.txt check -V, --version    Prints version information
+        --use_robots_txt    An option to turn off or turn on a robots.txt check -V, --version           Prints version information

 OPTIONS:
     -b, --browser <browser>